Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 FYI: I may receive commissions at no cost to you.
 I participate in the Amazon Services LLC Associates Program.
 More...

-Why is Learning to Say NO Important For Your Clients?
+Why Is Learning How to Say NO Elegantly Important?

-Saying NO can also help you as the coach stick to your own boundaries if client becomes over demanding, such as wanting excessive contact between sessions or asking for a discount coaching rate.
+Saying NO can also help you, the coach, maintain boundaries—especially if a client becomes overly demanding, like seeking excessive contact between sessions or asking for discounted rates.

-So lets' discuss some ways of how to say NO firmly without giving offence.
+So let's examine some ways of how to say NO firmly yet safely and gracefully and without giving offence.

-If the response “YES” to a request is automatic for you, practice stalling for time by substituting it with something like “I’m not sure if that will work, can I get back to you in a couple of hours/days?”
+If the response “YES” to a request is automatic for you, practice stalling for time by substituting it with something like “I’m not sure if that will work for me, can I get back to you in a couple of hours/days?”

-Even if you have asked for time to answer, be careful not to give the impression that your answer will be most likely be yes sothe person asking goes away feeling it is already a done deal.
-They may feel more let down and maybe annoyed if it turns out to be NO.
+Even if you have asked for time to answer a specific quesiton, be careful not to give the impression that your answer will be most likely be yes and the person asking goes away feeling it is already a done deal.

 Keep your tone neutral and non-committal, or even veer on the side of a refusal.
-The time taken to come up with your answer will allow you to ponder on the following questions and make a wise decision:
+The time taken to come up with your answer will allow you to consider the following questions and make your best decision:

-• How will doing this extra task affect my focus on doing the really important things I need to do to achieve my own important tasks, goals and outcomes?
+• How will doing this extra task affect my focus on doing the things I need to do to achieve my own important tasks, goals and outcomes?

 • What is the real benefit I will get personally/professionally if I agree to do this (especially if it is a voluntary project)?
 How important is it to me?

-• If I agree to this, will I be giving up precious time that could be spent on my goals, with my family or on leisure activities and renewing my energy?
+• If I agree to this, will I be giving up precious time with my family or on leisure activities and self-care renewing my energy?

-These questions are about making it OK to have your needs and what you want to do, at least as important as the needs and requests of others.
+This is all about making it OK to have your needs at least as important as the needs and requests of others.

 Then firmly explain why you really couldn’t do justice to what is needed and if they persist go back to 'it really doesn't work for me'.

-It can seem almost impossible to know how to Say NO in a work situation, especially if you are really good at juggling multiple tasks and also want to look good.
+It can seem almost impossible to learn how to Say NO in a work situation, especially if your client is really good at juggling multiple tasks, whatever the personal cost, and also want to look good.

-These suggestions may help you say NO at work and avoid overwhelm and burnout.
+This may help a client say NO at work and avoid overwhelm and burnout.

-5. Hand back prioritising to the person asking:
+Hand back prioritising to the person requesting your time

-If you are working for more than one person, and they all want to be your priority you can become overwhelmed and resentful.
+If you are working for more than one person, and they all want their need to be your priority it's easy to become overwhelmed and resentful.

-When I was young I worked in a PR company as a secretary to two of the busiest consultants who always wanted everything first and in a hurry.
-Despite the pressure, I actually loved the job.
+When I was a young I worked in a large PR company as a secretary to two of the busiest consultants who always wanted everything first and in a hurry.

 There were other consultants not nearly as busy and their secretaries would often sit reading and knitting whilst I was in overwhelm often working through my lunch hour.